GUIANAN WEEPER CAPUCHIN

 Behavior and Lifestyle

-As is typical of most New World monkeys, Guianan weeper capuchins are diurnal, meaning that the majority of their activity takes place during the daytime.
+As is typical of most Latin American monkeys, Guianan weeper capuchins are diurnal, meaning that the majority of their activity takes place during the daytime.
 They are considered arboreal, spending most of their time in the forest canopy, occasionally venturing to the ground in search of food and water.

 Foraging for food occupies much of the day, with troops traveling long distances through the forest canopy and sleeping in groups at night among tree branches.
 Their primary mode of locomotion is quadrupedalism (moving on four limbs), though they are capable of standing and walking upright.
 Bipedalism (standing on two legs) is sometimes used when utilizing stone tools to crack open hard nuts.
 In this instance, the tail is crucial to providing balance while the monkey strikes the stone against the nut.
 This behavior is more common in capuchin species such as bearded capuchins, who are more inclined to travel on the ground than weeper capuchins are.